risc0/risc0-foundry-template/README.md

 You can deploy your contracts on a testnet such as `Sepolia` and run an end-to-end test or demo as follows:

-1. Get access to Bonsai and an Ethereum node running on a given testnet, e.g., Sepolia and export the following environment variables:
+1. Get access to Bonsai and an Ethereum node running on a given testnet, e.g., Sepolia (in this example, we will be using [alchemy](https://www.alchemy.com/) as our Ethereum node provider) and export the following environment variables:

     ```bash
     export BONSAI_API_KEY="YOUR_API_KEY" # see form linked in the previous section
     export BONSAI_API_URL="BONSAI_URL" # provided with your api key
+    export ALCHEMY_API_KEY="YOUR_ALCHEMY_API_KEY" # the API_KEY provided with an alchemy account
     export DEPLOYER_PRIVATE_KEY="YOUR_WALLET_PRIVATE_KEY" # the private key of your Ethereum testnet wallet e.g., Sepolia
     ```

-2. In this example, we will be using [alchemy](https://www.alchemy.com/) as our Ethereum node provider.
-Deploy an `IBonsaiRelay` contract by running:
+2. Deploy an `IBonsaiRelay` contract by running:

     ```bash
-    RISC0_DEV_MODE=false forge script script/Deploy.s.sol --rpc-url https://eth-sepolia.g.alchemy.com/v2/<YOUR_ALCHEMY_API_KEY> --broadcast
+    RISC0_DEV_MODE=false forge script script/Deploy.s.sol --rpc-url https://eth-sepolia.g.alchemy.com/v2/$ALCHEMY_API_KEY --broadcast
     ```

 3. Check the logs for the address of the deployed `BonsaiRelay` contract and your application contract.